Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Methods

 The proposed hypernasality evaluation algorithm is based on the intuition that as the severity of hypernasality increases, two broad perceptible changes take place: the unvoiced phonemes become less precise and the voiced phonemes become nasalized.
 To that end, we model these perceptual changes at the phone level.
 In Fig. \ref{fig:model}, we provide a high-level overview of the proposed hypernasality score estimation scheme.

-After forced alignment and preprocessing, the input speech is routed phoneme-by-phoneme to one of two acoustic models.
-The voiced phonemes are analyzed using the first acoustic model, yielding an objective estimate of acoustic nasalization based on a likelihood ratio.
+After forced alignment and pre-processing, the input speech is routed phoneme-by-phoneme to one of two acoustic models.
+The voiced phonemes are analyzed using the first model, yielding an objective estimate of acoustic nasalization based on a likelihood ratio.
 The unvoiced phonemes are analyzed with the second model, which captures the production quality of unvoiced phonemes, objectively estimating articulatory precision as another likelihood ratio.
 Both the acoustic nasalization model and the articulatory precision model are trained using healthy speech from the LibriSpeech Dataset \cite{librispeech}.
-The features from these models are averaged by phoneme, and then used as input to a simple linear model to predict clinician-assessed hypernasality ratings across several different neurological disorders.
-We describe the data and each of these processing steps in detail below.
+The features from these models are averaged by phoneme, then input to a simple linear model to predict clinician-assessed hypernasality ratings across several different neurological disorders.
+We describe the data and processing steps in detail below.